 Salon Owners and Beauticians

 Beauticians Beauticians can be employees or self-employed (just not at the same time).
-If self-employed, the beautician would either own the shop or work as an employee of the salon owner.
-In each of these self-employed situations the beautician must keep accurate records of supplies purchased, supplies used and those remaining at the year’s end,… read more
+If self-employed, the beautician would either own the shop or work as a contract employee of the salon owner and receive a Form 1099-NEC.
+In each of these self-employed situations the beautician must keep accurate records of supplies purchased, supplies used and… read more

 Realtors